lowRISC/lowrisc-site/content/docs/getting-started.md

 You will be asked to confirm if the card previously had readable data on it.
 The first step makes the new filing systems, the second step writes the kernel+BBL to the DOS partition, and the third step extracts the root filing system.
 Unmounting the disk at the end of this process can take a while due to buffering.
 Do not attempt to remove the card reader until the umount completes.
 This SD-card is ready to be inserted in the slot underneath the Digilent board near to the USB connector.

-## Standalone installation

-For standalone installation Vivado is required and the bitstream will be installed in QSPI memory.
-Even if you don't require standalone use, this method is preferred for reliability and performance.
-The Nexys4-DDR board should be plugged in and powered up, and the Digilent drivers should have been installed as per the manufacturer's recommendations.

-    make program-cfgmem

-This action will have no effect unless the programming jumper JP1 is in the QSPI position.

 ## Remote console installation

 For remote installation the USB master function is not needed and may be used to contain the required bitstream.
 Vivado is not needed which is an advantage since it is a multi-gigabyte download.
 You can use the following command (all the same caveats about being very careful to choose the correct disk apply as above)